 - National Park Entrance: 2500 AOA (15 USD) per person;

 - Game drive: 4000 AOA ( 24 USD) per person;

 - One night accommodation with breakfast: 20 000 AOA (120USD);

 *Note: We have read and talked to people who paid different prices.
-Although we didn’t bargain (neither it would make any sense), apparently as many other things in Angola the prices of the park don’t seem to be too… rigid 🙂
+Although we didn’t want to bargain (neither would it make any sense), apparently, like many other things in Angola, the prices of the park don’t seem to be too… rigid 🙂

 The Safari in Kissama National Park

 The safari game drive takes up to 3 hours and goes through the park looking for the big prizes: Elephants and Giraffes.
 Though we noticed a few idiosyncrasies on this safari tour: